 Assuming you take my advice and spend from dawn to dusk enjoying this fascinating part of Utah, you’re going to need someplace to sleep and eat on either end.
 We spent our first night at the Boulder Mountain Guest Ranch located about three miles off Highway 12 on a winding road through Pinon pines and a few miles from the start of the Burr Trail.

-Co-owner Brandi Hardman took us on a tour of the 150-acre property, showing us where groups rent space for yoga retreats, weddings and concerts.
-We saw the organic garden, grass-fed cows and nature trail past beaver dams to a small waterfall.
-During the summer months, there are firepits, s’mores, yard games, bonfires, fishing and much more.
+Co-owner Brandi Hardman took us on a tour of the 150-acre property, showing us where groups rent space for yoga retreats, weddings, and concerts.
+We saw the organic garden, grass-fed cows, and nature trail past beaver dams to a small waterfall.
+During the summer months, there are firepits, s’mores, yard games, bonfires, fishing, and much more.

-I’ve enjoyed few meals in my life as delicious as dinner that night.
+I’ve enjoyed a few meals in my life as delicious as dinner that night.
 We ate a green salad with shaved parmesan and golden raisins tossed with a pine-nut vinaigrette; focaccia bread with herb butter; Utah red trout with agave tomato sauce, pickled sweet peppers and shaved watermelon radishes; braised short ribs with a hint of thyme and saffron with polenta, stewed red bell peppers with Indian spices and sage chips.
 Dessert was a flavor-exploding bruleed goat-cheese cheesecake with coriander blueberry compote with fresh mint and blueberries.

 The reality is that most people use the lodge as a convenient and restful base camp for the huge variety of rentals and off-site guided adventures on land and water offered by North Lake Powell Adventures.
-The staff can tell you the best places to go or escort you to the beautiful Hite area of Lake Powell, the high desert or hard-to-find slot canyons.
+The staff can tell you the best places to go or escort you to the beautiful Hite area of Lake Powell, the high desert, or hard-to-find slot canyons.
 Guides are certified with Wilderness First Responder, Utah Master Naturalist, and Certified Canyoneering and Self-Rescue Training.